some-ip-com/open-someip-spec/src/someip-rpc.rst

 This document specifies the Scalable service-Oriented middlewarE over IP (SOME/IP) – an automotive/embedded RPC mechanism and the underlying serialization / wire format.

 .. feat_req:: ⓘ
+    :id: feat_req_someip_697
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+The only valid abbreviation is SOME/IP.
+Other abbreviations (e.g. Some/IP) are wrong and shall not be used.

+.. feat_req:: ⓘ
     :id: feat_req_someip_4
     :reqtype: Information
     :security: TBD